Is your honey raw?

 What about those newfangled spigot hives?

 Spigot hives and other “inventions” are dangerous to bees as they restrict living space, destroy brood (unhatched bees), and result in the extraction of nectar instead of honey, which is dangerous as it is prone to spoilage.
-Do not use them, ever.
+Do not use them.
 We have consulted Master-Beekeepers and state officials that all unanimously agree that these hives are dangerous to bee populations.
-We ran a small study during last year’s EAS convention to determine how efficient these hives are.
-Users of them reported a 95% hive loss in the first year and a 100% hive loss in the second year.
+Many users have reported a 95% hive loss in the first year and a 100% hive loss in the second year.
 They also cited extremely high hive part prices being an issue and the plastic construction resulting in the hive’s rejection of hive parts.
+Some experienced advanced beekeepers may be able to use them efficiently for specialized applications, but no beginner should be using this design for general use.